benjaminheng/knowledge-base/content/tech/web-resources.md

 - https://htmldom.dev/ - Reference: managing HTML DOM using vanilla JS
 - https://roughnotation.com/ - JS library to create and animate annotations with a hand-drawn look
     - How it works https://shihn.ca/posts/2020/roughjs-algorithms/
+- https://nodesign.dev/ - A collection of tools for developers who have little to no artistic talent.